oldnapalm/CoordRecorder/README.md

 - [Simple teleport to marker](https://www.gta5-mods.com/scripts/simple-teleport-to-marker-press-x-y)
 - [VAutodrive](https://www.gta5-mods.com/scripts/vautodrive)

-Delete the file "CoordRecorder_CSV.txt" when starting a new course.
+Delete the file `CoordRecorder_CSV.txt` when starting a new course.

 ### Add the start point
 - Add a waypoint in the map (Esc, choose a location, Enter)